 An accomplished and versatile performer, Lee Pace has established himself as a powerful leading man, consistently delivering compelling performances on film, television and stage.

-Pace previously starred in the box office blockbuster, Guardians of the Galaxy as the intergalactic villain Ronan the Accuser, and in Peter Jackson’s The Hobbit trilogy as the Elf King Thranduil.
+Pace previously starred in the box office blockbuster Guardians of the Galaxy as the intergalactic villain Ronan the Accuser, and in Peter Jackson’s The Hobbit trilogy as the Elf King Thranduil.

-Pace’s breakout role in the Sundance hit Soldier’s Girl earned him a Gotham Award, as well as his first nomination for a Golden Globe® and an Independent Spirit Award.
+Pace’s breakout role in the Sundance hit Soldier’s Girl earned him a Gotham Award, as well as his first nominations for a Golden Globe® and an Independent Spirit Award.
 The Peabody Award-winning film followed the true story of a transgendered woman dating a U.S. soldier.

 Born in Oklahoma, Pace began his acting career at the Alley Theatre in Houston before training at the Juilliard School.
-As a member of Group 30 in Juilliard’s Drama Division, Pace starred in multiple school productions of Romeo & Juliet, Richard III and Julius Caesar.
+As a member of Group 30 in Juilliard’s Drama Division, Pace starred in multiple school productions of Romeo and Juliet, Richard III and Julius Caesar.